samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 ### Alien Technology

-When adventurers find a piece of technology that isn’t from their world or time period, they can deduce what it is with a successful Intelligence ([Investigation](/sources/dnd/free-rules/playing-the-game#Skills)) check, with the DC depending on the complexity of the item: DC 10 for a relatively simple item like a calculator or a lighter, or DC 20 for a complex item such as a computer, a chainsaw, or a hovercraft.
+When adventurers find a piece of technology that isn't from their world or time period, they can deduce what it is with a successful Intelligence ([Investigation](/sources/dnd/free-rules/playing-the-game#Skills)) check, with the DC depending on the complexity of the item: DC 10 for a relatively simple item like a calculator or a lighter, or DC 20 for a complex item such as a computer, a chainsaw, or a hovercraft.
 You may require a separate Intelligence ([Investigation](/sources/dnd/free-rules/playing-the-game#Skills)) check to determine whether a character can activate or operate the technology; a character who has observed the item in use or has operated a similar item either has [Advantage](/sources/dnd/free-rules/rules-glossary#Advantage) on the check or succeeds on the check automatically (your choice).

 Gods and Other Powers
 ---------------------